BayesicFitting

 Galilean Engine

 In the version of the Galilean engine we have used here, we set the perturbation at each new step at 20%, the fraction of mirror steps to 0.25 and we first locate the lowL edge before mirroring.
-The random perturbation ensures that the engine is not moving around in circles, returning periodically to the starting point, while still pushing forward to new regions.
+The random perturbation ensures that the engine is not moving around in circles within the N-sphere, returning periodically to the starting point, while still pushing forward to new regions.
 The step size is dynamically adapted such that on average 3 forward steps are taken before we need a mirroring.

 Figure 6 shows 1000 results of executing the Galilean Engine from 4 different starting positions in a 10-d sphere.